nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/cyclopstostereo.md

-### Exercise XX - Configure the sensor in the action space artifact file
+### Configure the sensor in the action space artifact file

 In the action space artifact file there is an entry for sensor.